riverlee/vcf_annotation/README.md

----
-output:
-  pdf_document: default
-  html_document: default
----
-# A simple tools to annotate VCF files
+# A simple tool to annotate VCF files

-## Requirement and implementation to each points
+## Requirement

 For this challenge, you are asked to prototype a variant annotation tool.
 We will provide you with a VCF file, and you will create a small software program to annotate each variant in the file.